 Surface treatment using organic solvents BREF

-The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents, STS BREF in short, is undergoing a review process.
-The first STS BREF dates back from August 2007.
+The Best Available Technique (BAT) reference document (BREF) for the surface treatment using organic solvents (STS BREF) has been reviewed recently.
+The first STS BREF dated back from August 2007.

 - printing (by heatset web offset, flexography and packaging gravure, publication gravure)

 - painting and other coating activities (winding wires, cars, trucks, buses, trains, agricultural and construction equipment, ships and yachts, aircraft, wood and mirrors, furniture, metal coil, metal packaging, and other metal and plastic goods)

 - adhesive application (in the manufacture of abrasives and adhesive tapes)